TheFrug/Seekers-of-New-Tiena/_World/___Locations/Bromzheath/Honeydrop Hall.md

 - **Name**: Honeydrop Tap and Dance Hall
 - **Region:** [[Bromzheath]]
 - **Type:** Tavern
-- **Pitch:** A bright and buzzing tavern enchanted with fae magic that entrances guests and gets their feet grooving.
+- **Pitch:** A bright and buzzing tavern enchanted with [[Fae]] magic that entrances guests and gets their feet grooving.

 ---
 ## Description
 - **Aesthetic:** Massive tree with emerald leaves giving shade to the area below.
 This includes a staircase carved into the even slope facing the center of town.
 The interior is colorfully decorated with flowers, ribbons, and glitter.
-A discerning patron will identify the glitter as far magic lingering in the tavern’s festive air.
+A discerning patron will identify the glitter as [[Fae]] magic lingering in the tavern’s festive air.
 ![[IMG_2900.webp]]
 - **Reputation:**
 - **History:** The Honeydrop Hall pre-dates [[Bromzheath]]